 Top

-Istanbul is one of the top 10 trending destinations in 2023.
+Istanbul was one of the top 10 trending destinations in 2023.
 This travel guide and 4 day itinerary is packed with practical tips and up-to-date information to help you make the most of your first visit.

 Istanbul is the largest city in Turkey, located on the Bosphorus Strait with a foot in the Asian and European continents.
 It has been a major trading centre since antiquity, serving as a bridge between cultures and civilisations throughout its long history.
 Known as Constantinople for centuries, it became home to the Ottoman Empire for over 600 years, which left its mark on its unique culture and architecture.
-Today, Istanbul is a vibrant metropolis with over 15 million inhabitants (as of 2022) and millions of visitors from all around the world who come to discover its rich history and stunning sights.
+Today, Istanbul is a busy metropolis with over 15 million inhabitants (as of 2022) and millions of visitors from all around the world who come to discover its rich history and stunning sights.

 Turkey had a serious inflation crisis in the last few years but this had a positive impact on its tourism as the loss of its currency value made Turkey a very affordable destination for tourists from Europe and other continents.
 The Turkish lira is slowly recovering and cities such as Istanbul are still very affordable in 2023 but as tourism continues to make a strong comeback, prices will likely continue to rise in the next few years.